 3213 Modern America, 1920-Present (3) This course studies the development of the United States from the end of the First World War to present day.

-3412 Modern Britain (3) This course studies the modern history of Britain, including Wales, Scotland, and Ireland.
+3412 Modern Britain (3) This course will explore the modern history of Britain, including Wales, Scotland, and Ireland.
 The course will emphasize the importance of the British Empire to modern Britain, and will explore the key political, social, and cultural events that shaped the modern era.
 The course will begin in the Georgian era and finish with the rise of neo-liberalism and globalization in Britain.

-3413 The Soviet Union: Terrible Greatness (3) This course studies the grand and brutal socialist experiment that began with the Russian Revolution in 1917 and ended in the dissolution of the Soviet Union in 1991.
+3413 The Soviet Union: Terrible Greatness (3) This course follows the grand and brutal socialist experiment that began with the Russian Revolution in 1917 and ended in the dissolution of the Soviet Union in 1991.
 Special focus will be on the contrast between utopian visions of a glorious communist future and the harsh Soviet reality of the gulags and the terror of the secret police.

-3414 Germany: The Restless Nation (3) This course studies the history of Europe’s most restless nation between 1871 and 2000.
+3414 Germany: The Restless Nation (3) This course explores the history of Europe’s most restless nation between 1871 and 2000.
 The course will pay close attention to Germany’s delayed formation as a nation state, the legacy of WWI and the rise of Nazism, the impact of WWII, and the successful re-integration of Germany into the Western world after 1945.

 3440 Greeks, Romans, and Barbarians (3) This course studies the contributions of the Greeks and Romans to the West and how Greco-Roman culture was preserved or altered by post-Roman peoples.